 In deciding who will serve as guardian, the court considers many factors.
 First, did the proposed ward sign a Designation of Guardian?
 This document allows an individual to tell the court who they want to help them should they ever become incapacitated, a person can also expressly disqualify individuals from serving.
 While not binding on the court, it serves as a strong indicator of who will be most suitable.
 The Texas Estates Code also lays out a preferential list of potential guardians in the following order: spouse, family, and then any other suitable person.

 While a guardianship proceeding can be relatively simple and clear-cut, this is not always the case, as discussed below.

 Once a guardian is chosen and approved by the court, the guardian will be required to post a bond to the court and provide a yearly report to the court regarding the status and care of the ward.

 A guardianship can be contested by the proposed ward who may argue that he or she is mentally competent and not in need of a guardian.
 Or other interested parties can dispute either the necessity of the guardianship or the choice of the guardian.
 A participant can also argue that there are less restrictive means than a guardianship, such as a valid power of attorney.

-A temporary guardianship will last up to 60 days, unless there is a contest to the guardianship.
-During that time, the temporary guardian or other interested party must gather the necessary information to demonstrate to the court a need to appoint to a permanent guardian.
+A temporary guardianship will last up to 60 days unless there is a contest to the guardianship.
+During that time, the temporary guardian or other interested parties must gather the necessary information to demonstrate to the court a need to appoint a permanent guardian.